Group selection and shrinkage: Structured sparsity for semiparametric additive models: Concluding remarks

 \section{Concluding remarks}

-Despite a broad array of applications, subset selection for grouped predictors is not well-studied, especially in high dimensions where it has remained computationally illusive.
-This paper represents an effort to close the gap in the general setting of overlapping groups.
+Despite a broad array of applications, structured sparsity via group subset selection is not well-studied, especially in high dimensions where it is computationally taxing.
+This paper represents an effort to close the gap.
 Our optimization framework consists of low complexity algorithms that come with convergence results.
 A theoretical analysis of the proposed estimators illuminates some of their finite-sample properties.
-They estimators behave favorably in simulation, exhibiting excellent support recovery when fitting sparse semiparametric models.
+The estimators behave favorably in simulation, exhibiting excellent support recovery when fitting sparse semiparametric models.
 In real-world modeling tasks, they improve on popular benchmarks.

 Our implementation \texttt{grpsel} is available on the \texttt{R} repository \texttt{CRAN}.